cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

 .. rubric::  Dataset Time-To-Live (TTL)

 Datasets, like :ref:`Streams <streams>`, can have a Time-To-Live (TTL) property that governs how long data will be persisted in a specific Dataset.
+TTL is configured as the maximum age (in milliseconds) that data should be retained.

 When you create a Dataset, you can configure its TTL as part of the creation::